DigiBP/Team-24DIGIBP2/README.md

-Description: Based on the outcome (success or error), processed timesheets are moved to either an internal folder for successful transactions or an error folder for those requiring further attention.
+Description: Based on the outcome of the invoice validation—successful or erroneous—the corresponding timesheets are moved to either an internal folder for successful transactions or an error folder for those needing further review.
+This automatic sorting helps in segregating and prioritizing tasks for rectification or further processing.